 Catch up with friends and family regularly.
 Check-in with those who live alone or are vulnerable.
 Having a phone call, video call, an email or text could brighten up someone’s day.
 Be supportive to others; try to keep them level-headed and positive.

 Far Away Phone Message Thinking of You from The Joy of Memories at notonthehighstreet.com (Affiliate Link and Picture Link)

 Think of ways you can still be social with your friends and family, which could be eating your dinner together over Skype, Zoom or WhatsApp.
 Watch the same film at the same time as your friends and talk about it on the phone afterwards.
 Start an online book club with your friends and family.

 There are so many ways for you to be creative and productive about your time at home; you just have to embrace the new normal.
 Good luck and stay safe, my lovelies.

 Staying In Is The New Going Out Post Credits

 Author: Homegirl London.
 Photographs: The featured image shows a set of two concrete house bookends by Pasinga.
 Pictures in the article show home sweet home print by The Motivated Type.
 Eco-friendly weekly planner by Ponderlily Paper and Planners.
 Things to do list by Hunter Paper Co.
 Far away phone message thinking of you card by The Joy of Memories.
 All photographs and products are from notonthehighstreet.com.
-Disclosure: This feature includes the following affiliate partners – notonthehighstreet.com (if you click through from my website and purchase items from the affiliates, I will earn a small commission).
+Disclosure: This feature includes the following affiliate partner link – notonthehighstreet.com (if you click through from my website and purchase items from the affiliates, I will earn a small commission).
 Please note that I wanted images for the feature which I used from an affiliate and I have to put a link to their website.